letmaker/liko/README.md

 Liko can be used for games, H5 applications, and interactive interactions.

 ## Features
-- newly designed based on the web GPU architecture
+- designed based on webGPU
 - designed for AI and editors
 - simple and fast
 - high-performance